szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1435:** Make Darts use a speed factor of 0

 Self-explanatory.
+It's the lightest weapon, realistically.

 **Component 1440:** Make daggers have general extra features to compensate for the low damage

 There's generally very little reason to use a dagger because:
 - All other melee weapons cause more damage
-- Your other weapons will never be stolen (read the proficiency description for daggers)
+- Your other weapons will never be stolen (read the proficiency description for daggers in BG)
 - Using the dagger has no benefits of any sort for being a small weapon
 - A saving grace they might have is that some might have a semi-interesting effect which likely gets overshadowed later

 This is a small change to make daggers slightly more appealing on a general level.
-They will all have an implied:
+They will all have the following traits:

-- THAC0 is always 1 higher (e.g. a Dagger +2 will have a +3 THAC0 bonus)
+- THAC0 is always 1 higher (e.g. a Dagger +2 will have a +3 THAC0 bonus, and the description will reflect it)
-- Speed factor is 2 points lower (normally always 0, in the case of custom daggers, this may be different if their speed factor is unusually high)
+- Speed factor is 2 points lower (normally always 0, in the case of custom daggers, this may be different if their speed factor is unusually high).
+Description will reflect this
-- +5% Critical chance, which may stack with a similar bonus in any particular daggers
+- +5% Critical chance, which may stack with a similar bonus in any particular daggers.
+Description will not reflect this.
 - Deadly critical hits: critical hits do moderately additional piercing damage in a second tick.
-The formula for critical damage added is (**Max weapon damage**) **+** 2 dice of **Max Weapon Damage**.
+The formula for critical damage added is 2 dice of **Max Weapon Damage** **+** (**Max weapon damage**).
 Specifically:
   - Dagger **+0** -> 2d4+4, i.e., 6-12 dmg
   - Dagger **+1** -> 2d5+5, i.e., 7-15 dmg
   - Dagger **+2** -> 2d6+6, i.e., 8-18 dmg